-To End Surprise Medical Bills, New York Tried Arbitration — Health Care Costs Went Up
+To End Surprise Medical Bills, New York Tried Arbitration.
+Health Care Costs Went Up

 "Providers' billed charges, or list prices, are unilaterally set, largely unmoored from market forces, and generally many times higher than in-network negotiated rates or Medicare rates," Adler wrote.

-So bill charges are already much higher than what Medicare pays, and on top of that, arbiters are told to focus on the 80th percentile of those rates, an amount higher than what 80% of doctors charge for that procedure.
+So, bill charges are already much higher than what Medicare pays, and on top of that, arbiters are told to focus on the 80th percentile of those rates, an amount higher than what 80% of doctors charge for that procedure.

-It wasn't clear at first how strictly arbiters would follow this guidance, but the data suggests they're using it most of the time.
+It wasn't clear at first how strictly arbiters would follow this guidance, but the data suggest they're using it most of the time.
 On average, arbitration decisions have been 8% higher than that 80th percentile mark.

 "People think there's something magical about arbitration, that these brilliant geniuses sit down and look at all the facts to make a decision," Adler says.
 "They're normal people who don't have much more expertise than insurers or providers, and this strongly suggests they're just coming up with a rule of thumb."